 In our Law and Policy major, students examine issues related to law and public policy from both domestic and global perspectives.
-Our Politics, Philosophy & Economics major engages students with social problems and their potential solutions from multiple disciplinary perspectives.
-Both majors offer small, discussion-based classes and hands-on experimental options.
-Both majors require a capstone seminar for graduation, and students may major with honors by completing additional requirements.
+Our Politics, Philosophy, & Economics (PP&E) major engages students with social problems and their potential solutions from multiple disciplinary perspectives.
+Our Economics and Public Affairs major looks at the connections between markets and governments to engage in critical enquiry about public policy at the local, state, and national levels.
+All three majors offer small, discussion-based classes and hands-on experimental options.
+Each of these majors require a capstone seminar for graduation, and students may major with honors by completing additional requirements.

 PPPA graduates go on to a wide range of careers such as law, politics, public administration, nonprofit work, business, and education.
 You can read about some of them here.